RGD2/icestorm-git-sing/README.md

 	- Use vagrant manager to install a minimal VM for Singularity as directed.
 I used singularity-2.4
 2. Be in 'vagrant@vagrant' shell you'll end up in, after following those instructions.
 	- see below for how to get back in here if you get lost
-3. Get this repo into your singularity vagrant VM with `git clone https://github.com/RGD2/icestormGitSing`
+3. Get this repo into your singularity vagrant VM with `git clone https://github.com/RGD2/icestorm-git-sing`
-4. `cd icestormGitSing`
+4. `cd icestorm-git-sing`
 4. `make shell`

 ## Usage